yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-02-bigo-and-functional/newReadme.md

 * Cons of functional programming
  * Looks more complex at first
  * Functions may have more argumetns

+### Impertive vs Functional example
+#### Impertive alphabetical sort
+Imperitve code is hard to read because you have to figure out what is happening at each line.
+Loops are generaly very hard to read.
 ```
-// imperitve code is hard to read because you have to figure out what is happening at each line
-// loops are generaly very hard to read
-function imperitiveAlphabeticalSort(items) {
+function alphabeticalSort(items) {
     var length = items.length;
     for (var i = (length - 1); i >= 0; i--) {
         for (var j = (length - i); j > 0; j--) {